 I am most passionate about emotional healing with every client I work with.
 I see a variety of clients from adolescents to the elderly and utilize a cognitive behavioral approach, along with interventions that will motivate you towards reaching your personal goals.
 I also integrate a Christian faith-based approach with clients that request this as part of their therapeutic process.

 – Doctorate Degree in Clinical Psychology – Southern California Seminary, CA

-– Masters of Arts Degree in Marriage and Family Therapy – Southern California Seminary, CA
+– Master of Arts Degree in Marriage and Family Therapy – Southern California Seminary, CA

 – Bachelor of Arts Degree in Psychology – San Diego Christian College, CA

 ANGEL VARGAS, M.A.

 Do you ask yourself if there is hope for your struggles?
 Throughout our life journey we encounter multiple challenges in our pursuit of fulfillment and our resilience, along with other strengths, enables us to overcome many of them.
 Nonetheless, some situations are so impactful that they cause significant difficulties in our functioning, leaving us feeling stuck and thinking that we cannot move forward.
 Some of these I have experienced first-hand.
 It seems that the prevalence of these issues is more predominant than ever.
 The good news is that healing is possible, help is available, you do not have to carry these burdens alone, and these situations can be turned around, beyond survival, finding meaning and realization.